adiwg/mdEditor-doc/publish/how-to-publish.md

 4. Once publishing is done, refresh ScienceBase to ensure everything is showing up how you expected it would show up.

-   * SB items should have an mdJSON and xml file attached
+   * ScienceBase items should have an mdJSON and xml file attached

-   * SB items should be in the location reflected in the mdEditor publishing outline.
+   * ScienceBase items should be in the location reflected in the mdEditor publishing outline.

 5. You can re-publish records as needed \(e.g., after updating or correcting metadata\).